kwangheeya/INDIG/README.md

 ## Reference
- If you make use of this code or the GroupIM algorithm in your work, please cite the following paper:
+ If you make use of this code or the INDIG algorithm in your work, please cite the following paper:

 ```
 @article{lee2022bayesianindig,